Visual Localization via Semantic Structures in Autonomous Photovoltaic Power Plant Inspection: Results

 \subsection{Results and Discussion}

 One of the main contributions of the presented work is the ability to directly utilize PV module detections for UAV localization on the level of individual modules.
+Thus, providing direct feedback on their position relative to the UAV.
 Having an object-oriented navigation method gives us the possibility of obtaining high-resolution pictures of the PV modules.
 That is, we can navigate the drone so that a desired PV module spans a significant portion of the captured image.
 If an anomaly detection procedure is run simultaneously with the navigation pipeline, a detailed image of all potentially faulty PV modules can be acquired autonomously.
 Similarly, the system can be used to monitor the deterioration of known faulty modules during regular inspection flights.

 The localization pipeline was successfully verified using three flight scenarios on two different power plants.
 All segmentation methods achieved a satisfactory success rate in PV module detection and provided sufficient precision for the inspection task while enabling real-time application.
 The combination of the PnP method with the Kalman filter enabled robust localization, which was tested using different image processing frequencies.
 All presented segmentation methods support direct image patch extraction for anomaly detection.
 Additionally, the localization pipeline allows for seamless alternation between these methods, enhancing its versatility and practicality.